Beside the Mountain

 Shaking homemade vanilla beans and vodka to make vanilla.

-4. Shake & wait: Place the vanilla in a dark cool place.
+4. Shake & wait: Place the vanilla in a dark, cool place.
 Shake about once a week for at least 8 weeks or 6 months for a better flavor (or 12 months if you can wait that long!).

-Tips for making the best vanilla
+Tips for making the best vanilla extract

-• Make sure the whole bean is under the alcohol, if not it can become slimy or even moldy.
+• Make sure the whole bean is under the alcohol; if not, it can become slimy or even moldy.
 It's fine to cut beans in half to fit them into smaller jars.

 Equipment needed